sympy/sympy/doc/src/explanation/best-practices.md

 These are some antipatterns that should be generally avoided

-- **Using `import math`.** It is virtually never necessary to use the [standard library `math` module](https://docs.python.org/3/library/math.html) alongside SymPy (or NumPy).
+- **Do not use `import math`.** It is virtually never necessary to use the [standard library `math` module](https://docs.python.org/3/library/math.html) alongside SymPy (or NumPy).
 Every function that is in `math` is already in SymPy.
-SymPy can compute values numerically using {term}`evalf`, more precision than `math`.
+SymPy can compute values numerically using {term}`evalf`, which provides more precision and accuracy than `math`.
 Or better, SymPy will by default compute things symbolically.
 Functions and constants in `math` are floats, which are inexact.
 SymPy always works better with exact quantities when possible.
 For example,

   ```py
   >>> import math